andeluvian/djangogamestore/README.md

 * Week 52: Money and Power
 * Week 53: Is there a week 53?

+#### 4.1 Project Milestones
+During the first phase, the mandatory specifications are completed.
+This phase ends with a test Heroku deployment.
+During the second phase, the extra functionality is added as per our agile planning.
+After each additional functionality 'sprint', a Heroku deployment should be made to assure a working project is available for review.
+This is repeated until the time is out.

 ### 5. Testing & Working in GIT